 A bit of a mouth full this more budget beach resort area offers much of what Kaanapali offers but at more modest prices.
-Hotels are beach front but less well appointed but still a fantastic place for a resort stay.
+Hotels are beachfront but less well-appointed but still a fantastic place for a resort stay.

 Turtles are aplenty here with the adjoining bay home to a stunning number of large sea turtles.
-You can easily Snorkel with them there or wait as the often swim round to draw a crowd as they feed in Napili Bay.
+You can easily Snorkel with them there or wait as they often swim round to draw a crowd as they feed in Napili Bay.

-The Adjacent Bay to Napili Bay, another idyllic sandy cove with no High-rise hotels.
+The Adjacent Bay to Napili Bay, is another idyllic sandy cove with no High-rise hotels.
 Merriman’s restaurant occupies the envious spot out on the point for incredible sunset drinks.
 A spectacular golf resort marks the end of the populated area of West Maui, from here on it is rugged nature.

-Sitting in the rain shadow of Haleakala South Maui enjoys very little rain and warm sunny days year round.
+Sitting in the rain shadow of Haleakala South Maui enjoys very little rain and warm sunny days year-round.
 Showers become more frequent the further south you go but the resort areas occupy the drier parts and get most of their water from irrigation, not rainfall.

 That said there are more budget options here and a stay in Wailea should be doable for most people looking at Hawaii.
-You won’t blag a stay in the ultra high-end hotels but the cheaper end is still very plush.
+You won’t blag a stay in the ultra-high-end hotels but the cheaper end is still very plush.
 And obviously, you will still benefit from the same incredible beaches and coastline as the elite.
 Wailea is also home to numerous celebrity holiday homes including Oprah and Clint Eastwood.

-Snorkelling right on Wailea’s beaches is remarkable but a few miles down the road it gets even better.
+Snorkeling right on Wailea’s beaches is remarkable but a few miles down the road it gets even better.

-As the island runs out of road the boarding options also dry up, Makena is more residential than resort.
+As the island runs out of road the boarding options also dry up, Makena is more residential than resort-based.
 Some great beaches and bays to snorkel and swim and frolic.
 As you continue up the road to nowhere the wild takes over and the road ends a La Perouse bay just after the Newest Lava flow in Maui.

-As said the majority of visitors would stay in the above two area’s and certainly for a first visit we would recommend staying in either west or South Maui.
+As said the majority of visitors would stay in the above two areas and certainly for a first visit we would recommend staying in either west or South Maui.
 But there are other options however they are a little niche.

 This laid-back sleepy backwater certainly has a lot of charm, and we love visiting here.
-The lodging options are limited however and it’s a very resident orientated culture.
+The lodging options are limited however and it’s a very resident-orientated culture.
 If you love Paia and know you would love staying here then go for it but newcomers should probably visit here first.

 Hana is quiet.
 Really quiet.
-Almost cut off from the rest of Maui it’s peaceful existence is shattered late every morning as the day trippers pile in.
+Almost cut off from the rest of Maui its peaceful existence is shattered late every morning as the day-trippers pile in.
 The only way to experience the peaceful beauty of Hana is to overnight and see what it’s like after the tourists leave.